 We tend to imagine that a PC designed for photography would be reliant on a high-performance graphics card (GPU), but our previous testing left us underwhelmed by the performance gains offered by the top of the line GPUs.
 Our updated testing this month (May 2018) has shown us that Adobe is continuously improving the GPU acceleration features for creative cloud customers.
 With the latest version of Adobe Photoshop CC showing that the GPU has an influence on performance in many more Photoshop effects than when we last tested.
 The performance gains are still quite variable depending on the task at hand and the size of the image being worked.
 When dealing with small image sizes of low resolution in 8-bit, performance increases are nearly as good with an entry level card as they are with a high-performance model.
 When dealing with large images in 10-bit or higher colour, the top performance GPU models lead the way with substantial performance gains.

-Don’t I need an NVidia Quadro card for the best Photoshop experience?
+Don’t I need a professional graphics card for the best Photoshop experience?